FREQUENTLY ASKED QUESTIONS

 Does my child have to be enrolled in an extracurricular activity to participate in the PEERS® for Adolescents 16-week social skills class?

-Yes, tweens/teens need to enroll in an extracurricular activity that is related to their interests by week 5 of the program.
-Participating in a regular extracurricular activity gives tweens/teens an opportunity to practice the skills learned in the class in a natural setting.
+Yes, students need to enroll in an extracurricular activity that is related to their interests by week 5 of the program.
+Participating in a regular extracurricular activity gives students an opportunity to practice the skills learned in the class in a natural setting.

 How many participants are in a social skills class?